ikramsaedi/study-buddy/README.md

 While developing, we worked with new technologies, such as React Native, Node, Express, SQLite, and Expo, which allowed us to skill build.
 We also improved our time management abilities by implementing time-blocking techniques, allowing us to stay organised and focused.
 Additionally, we learned the importance of teamwork and communication; understanding each other’s strengths and perspectives was vital to our success.

 ## What's next for Study Buddy

+1. Click on a user in the leaderboard to compete with a friend
+2. Create a custom group
+3. Virtual study room with friend that you're competing against
+4. Adding friends directly
+5. Customise the matching filter to include gender or interests

 We'd like to understand about how we can keep on supporting community within this application.
 This could mean adding chats or reactions to send to fellow peers when they are more productive or need cheering up!